rebeccanyachieo/soc-analyst-labs/shodan-port104-analysis/README.md

 # Shodan Port 104 Analysis

 Small cybersecurity project using Shodan data to look at hosts with port 104 exposed.
-Port 104 is associated with DICOM, which is used by medical imaging systems.
+Port 104 is commonly associated with DICOM, which is used in medical imaging systems.

 ## What I did